 No change should be made in the carburetor adjustment until after an inspection has been made to determine if the trouble is not in some other unit.
-It should be noted that the vent hole is open in filler cap of main tank; that the gasoline lines are clear; that there is gasoline in the gas supply line; that there are no leaks at connections between carburetor and engine; that the ignition system is in proper condition and that there is even compression in all cylinders.
+It should be made sure that the gasoline lines are clear; that there is gasoline in the gas supply line; that there are no leaks at connections between carburetor and engine, and fuel pump, that the ignition system is in proper condition and that there is even compression in all cylinders.